Europe → Slovakia → Bratislava → The Volkswagen factory

 -The other suspension components are very durable, so the control arm bushings are usually in a good shape even after 200 000 km / 124 000 mi.

-The standard equipment included: standard manually adjustable front cloth seats, standard suspension, dual zone automatic climate control, cruise control, power front and rear windows and mirrors + all that usual stuff.
+The standard equipment included: standard manually adjustable front cloth seats, standard suspension, dual-zone AC, cruise control, power front and rear windows and mirrors + all that usual stuff.

 The optional equipment included: electrically adjustable front seats which can be heated and ventilated, adaptive cruise control, heated and electrically adjustable steering wheel with shift paddles, double glazed windows, Dynadio sound system, heated windscreen, extended interior illumination in cars made from 2014, various safety assist. features, parking cameras, keyless entry, air suspension, and there was also a special terrain-tech package which includes a low range mode and locking differentials.

 The petrol engines are most of the time reliable, but since they do have direct injection you have to use only high quality-premium fuel, change the oil after max.
 10 000 km, change the spark plugs after max.
 60 000 km and use the car on longer distances too.
 By doing all this you can minimize carbon-build up, or issues with faulty ignition coils.

 The hybrid version is overall reliable, but it has those expensive batteries which are slowly but surely getting older → which means that in the future you will need to replace them.